Vedza/NitroSniperGo/README.md

 # NitroSniperGo
 Discord Nitro sniper and Giveaway joiner in Go.

-It also send a DM to giveaway host when won.
+It also sends a DM to giveaway host when won.

 ![Screenshot](screenshot.png)